Give Life Back to Music

 "Give Life Back to Music" is a song written and recorded by French electronic music duo Daft Punk for their fourth studio album, Random Access Memories.
 It is the opening track on the album.
 The song features lyrics performed by Daft Punk using vocoders.
-"Give Life Back to Music" also includes guitar work by Nile Rodgers and Paul Jackson, Jr., drums by John "J.R."
-Robinson and keyboards by Chilly Gonzales.
+"Give Life Back to Music" also features album collaborators Nile Rodgers on guitar and Chilly Gonzales on keyboards.
+The song includes guitar work by Paul Jackson, Jr. and additional keyboards by Chris Caswell, with drums by John "J.R."
+Robinson and bass by Nathan East.
 The song was distributed to radio stations on 31 January 2014 as the album's fifth overall single and the final single from the album in 2014.
-Prior to this, it charted in France, Sweden, Switzerland, the United States and the United Kingdom.
+Before this, it charted in France, Sweden, Switzerland, the United States, and the United Kingdom.

-It was Daft Punk's final single as the lead artist, as the duo split in February 2021.
-However, they were featured on The Weeknd's singles "Starboy" and "I Feel It Coming".